 What is the difference between a talisman and an amulet?

 Talismans are active objects, which have the specific task of acting for a given situation; the man for whom they are built becomes a participant in them as the object is tailored to his needs, so much so that it can be considered symbiotically linked to him.
-Amulet, on the other hand, has a more passive, defensive function, and is the holder of a magical force that gives it a protective power, which is realized in the relationship between the wearer and cosmic energies.
+On the other hand, Amulet has a more passive, defensive function and is the holder of a magical force that gives it a protective power, which is realized in the relationship between the wearer and cosmic energies.

 What is a talisman?

 According to the traditions handed down by this art, talismans are strictly personal objects, built expressly for a given situation relating to a given individual and therefore requiring specific, careful preparation.
 The first talismans were probably engraved pebbles, pieces of leather or leather laid with propitiatory signs.
 With time, however, the talismans have assumed more elaborate and specific forms and, probably due to alchemical influences, metals played a key role in their construction.

 The principle from which talismanic art starts is that man is made of clay.
 From this, it can be deduced that the human being contains all the elements in himself, including metals.
 Starting from the two fundamental concepts of magic, namely that the like acts on the like and the contiguous on the contiguous, the metals present in the talismans tune into the metals contained in the human body, producing the desired results.
 The ancient alchemists believed that an imbalance in the metals contained in the body predisposed the individual to absorb negative forces.